csitfun/LogiCoT/Data/readme.md

 `general_inference.jsonl`: English instruction tuning data for the general inference task

 * Remember, this version of the data does not filter out GPT-4 responses that give the wrong answer.
 If there is a need, fell free to change it.
-I'm glad if you can share your version of data to me, but remember, the only way to distribute it is through Hanmeng Liu.
-Please do not distribute without my permission.
+Share it back to us if you'd like your version been distributed. but remember, the only way to distribute it is through Hanmeng Liu.
+Please do not distribute without permission.